Gunmen Abduct Five Oil Workers in Rivers - THISDAYLIVE

 Meanwhile, the Kula Supreme Council of Traditional Rulers, in whose territory the incident happened, has condemned the kidnap of the five contract workers of Belemaoil by unknown gunmen.

-The Chairman, Kula Supreme Council of Traditional Rulers, King Kroma Eleki, in his reaction said the act was inimical to the development of the area and could cause social disorder in the area.
+The Chairman, Kula Supreme Council of Traditional Rulers, King Kroma Eleki, in his reaction said the act is inimical to the development of the area and could cause social disorder in the area.

 He called for immediate and unconditional release of the oil workers and for improved security along the Kula waterways.